rkalendar/TotalRepeats/README.md

 > **Tip:** If your machine has limited RAM, try `-maskonly` to skip clustering — the masking step uses significantly less memory.

+> **`Requested string length exceeds VM limit` in a comparative run:** this specific error came from the old `-combine`/`-combine2`/`-combinemask` code building a single string of the whole concatenation, which Java caps at ~2.1 GB.
+It is resolved — these modes now concatenate virtually and use 64-bit coordinates.
+If you still hit a plain `OutOfMemoryError` (heap), raise `-Xmx` per the table above.

 ### No repeats detected

 - **Check k-mer size:** For small genomes or short repeats, reduce `kmer` (e.g., `kmer=12`).